 Synthetic drums

-I have 3 main synthetic drums: A 16 inches Remo Buffalo drum (A misnomer as the drum is made of a synthetic skin), a 16 inches Remo Bahia Bass Buffalo drum (it has a deeper sound than the normal Remo Buffalo), and a 20 inches drum made of yurt fabric from French maker Philippe Jalbert.
-I also have a tiny 8 inches hand held synthetic Remo which I mostly use for display, as the sound is too high pitched for my liking.
+I have 2 main synthetic drums: A 16 inches Remo Buffalo drum (A misnomer as the drum is made of a synthetic skin) and a 16 inches Remo Bahia Bass Buffalo drum (it has a deeper sound than the normal Remo Buffalo).
+I also have a couple of synthetic Kanjiras (a small Indian drum with a jingle), and a small 8 inches hand held synthetic Remo which I mostly use for display, as the sound is too high pitched for my liking.

 Synthetic drum Advantages